from illegal to legal

 Boot time is now faster.
 Shut down is faster.
 Application launch is smoother.
 It's almost as if I added RAM to my system but didn't.

-No, I'm not Microsoft's bitch.
+No, I'm not a Microsoft fanboy.
 And no, I'm not telling you to "do the right thing" if you're running XP illegally.
 In my situation, the bugs just kept piling up without the updates and I had to do something about it, so I did.
 My computer now runs much better.
 It was either pony up the cash for the license or buy another box (which would have cost me a lot more).

 Also, I want to make clear I'm not championing MS products.
 I still use Firefox, OpenOffice, Trillian and several other no-cost apps.
 But to note, all of those run better with the XP updates applied - no doubt about that.